 Effective meetings require good preparation, clear communication, active participation, and a well-defined agenda.

 It is the chairman’s duty to set the atmosphere for a successful meeting.

-The Position of chairman is an interesting and responsible one, well within the capacity of anyone who wants to further the cause of his organization and willing to take the trouble to study the relevant procedure and the right way to conduct a meeting.
+The Position of the chairman is an interesting and responsible one, well within the capacity of anyone who wants to further the cause of his organization and is willing to take the trouble to study the relevant procedure and the right way to conduct a meeting.

-Unconsciously, certain people obviously possess the necessary qualifications for chairmanship, but it is desirable to look for the following:
+Unconsciously, certain people obviously possess the necessary qualifications for the chairmanship, but it is desirable to look for the following:

 - A friendly calm disposition

 - Absolute control of temper and good humour